migopp/migopp.dev/src/thoughts/close.md

 ## Language functionality

-I don't believe there are actually that many times in which I think: "I wish this language had _more_ features!" (besides the oh-so-obvious compiler-being-smarter "feature").
+I don't believe there that many times I've thought: "I wish this language had _more_ features!".
-This is mainly because all higher-level languages that I have used (I'm including C in this) have sufficient functionality.
+This is mainly because all higher-level languages I'm familiar with (I'm including C in this) have sufficient functionality for development.
-That is, I can make anything I want _work_ with the first idea that pops in my head (almost... like, I can't solve post-correspondence or the halting problem).
-Oftentimes, I can express the best way that I know how to solve a problem, even when working with C.
+Meaning, I can (mostly) express and solve any problem in the _best way_ I know how regardless of the language.

 That is, of course, not always true.